New Autopsy Fuels Outrage Over Point-Blank Police Shooting of Black Man

 Lyoya was stopped over a license plate that was allegedly not registered to the car he was driving, and had reached for the officer’s taser, according to the Grand Rapids Police Department.

-At Tuesday’s press conference, the Lyoya family’s attorneys rebuked police statements, telling reporters that the family called the the shooting “murder,” and reiterated that the officer needed to be fired and prosecuted.
+At Tuesday’s press conference, the Lyoya family’s attorneys refuted police statements, telling reporters that the family deemed the shooting “murder,” and reiterated that the officer needed to be fired and prosecuted.

 “This was not a deadly force scenario,” said attorney Ven Johnson.